 The master plan takes into account the changes that have occurred in Oakville since the approval of the original plan in 2006.
-These include the development of new facilities such as Sixteen Mile Sports Complex and Queen Elizabeth Park Community and Cultural Centre, new playgrounds, splash pads and sports fields as well as the expanded parks system.
+These include the development of facilities such as Sixteen Mile Sports Complex and Queen Elizabeth Park Community and Cultural Centre, new playgrounds, splash pads and sports fields, as well as the expanded parks system.

 2017 Five-year Review of the 2012 Parks, Recreation and Library Facilities Master Plan (pdf)

 2011 Parks, Recreation and Library Facilities Master Plan - Final (pdf)

 2011 Draft Parks, Recreation and Library Facilities Master Plan – Staff Report (pdf)